Marias Platzl – A cozy, quirky, family-run taste of Bavaria east of the Isar.

 - Tram/Bus: There are easy bus and tram connections throughout the city with excellent maps and apps available.

-- Subway: Fraunhoferstrasse U-Bahn station is an 11-minute walk (0.5 mile), from where it’s 5 minutes to the Hauptbahnhof on the U1, U2, or U7.
-Rosenheimer Platz station, which is served by every line on the S-Bahn, is a similar distance.
-12-minute walk (0.6 mile).
+- Subway: Fraunhoferstrasse U-Bahn station is a 10-minute walk (0.5 mile), from where it’s another 5 minutes to the Hauptbahnhof on the U1, U2, or U7.
+Rosenheimer Platz station, which is served by every line on the S-Bahn, is at a similar distance (0.6 mile).

 - Taxis, Uber, Lyft: Uber is available in Munich, but its growth has been limited by local taxis which have rallied to compete.
 Taxi-München uses TaxiApp which is nationwide, has multilingual phone operators (+49 89 21 610 or +49 89 19 410), and accepts text and email bookings.
 Another reliable local company is IsarFunk (+49 89 450 540), which uses the taxi.eu app.

 - Cash is still king – never assume places will accept cards.

 - Everything closes down for a holiday in August.

 - September-October opening hours vary (especially for bars) because of Oktoberfest.

 - Most places are closed on Sundays, even places that look touristy; it’s always worth checking.